shahin-hossain-dev/medi-camp-server/README.md

 git clone https://github.com/shahin-hossain-dev/medi-camp-server.git
 ```

-step 2: Open your code base make .env file in the root of your project folder and you need some credentials
+step 2: Open the project on your code base make .env file in the root of your project folder and you need some credentials
 - mongoDB database user & password
 - DB_USER=username, DB_PASS=password
 - ACCESS_SECRET_TOKEN=any token id